front-end-foundations/session1/readme.md

 }
 .nav a:hover {
   color: #fff;
-  background-color: #795548;
+  background-color: #b10000;
 }
 ```

+Examine display options for making the buttons horizontal using block, float, inline-block, and flex.

 Examine the inspector's color picker.
-Note the ability to force element state.
+Note the ability to force element hover state.

 Add css to `nav a`: